• Proposed

 Population and Trends

 The population size probably exceeds 20,000 mature individuals but exact figures are unknown.
-The population is decreasing in all known occupied European countries, caused by a cessation of small scale farming and traditional methods of grassland management.
-The eastern boundary of the range is, as is the case for all members of this assemblage, unclear because of lack of data.
+GBIF (2024) lists more than 2,500 records.
+The population is assessed as decreasing in Europe, less so in the north and more in the south, caused by a cessation of small scale farming and traditional methods of grassland management.
+The eastern boundary of the range and the population status is, as is the case for all members of this assemblage, unclear because of a lack of data.

-According to the Food and Agriculture Organization of the United Nations (FAO), the area of grasslands in the EU declined by 12.8% over 13 y (1990-2003); only a few Member States managed to avoid this trend (Food and Agricultural Organisation of the United Nations 2006: FAO Statistical Yearbook – FAOSTAT).
-Based on this, the decline is inferred to be 30% over 30 years (past, future and ongoing) but may actually be as high as 50% over three generations (50 years; e.g., 1975-2025) and even higher over longer time-frames.
-This species has been recorded from wetter sites including Sphagnum bogs (Arnolds 1990), but is nonetheless a characteristic “waxcap grassland” species.
+According to the Food and Agriculture Organization of the United Nations (FAO), the area of grasslands in the EU declined by 12.8% over 13 years (1990-2003); only a few Member States managed to avoid this trend (Food and Agricultural Organisation of the United Nations 2006).
+Based on this, the habitat decline is inferred to be relatively rapid and ongoing.
+This species has also been recorded from wetter sites including Sphagnum bogs (Arnolds 1990), but is nonetheless a characteristic "waxcap grassland" species.
+With the species relatively secure further north (nationally Red List assessed as Least Concern (LC) in the Denmark, Finland, Norway and Sweden; Hyvärinen et al. 2019, SLU Artdatabanken 2020, Artsdatabanken 2021, Moeslund et al. 2023), at the overall European level, the population decline is suspected to approach 30% over 50 years (three generations), being higher in continental Europe (i.e. closer to the c.
+1% loss per year for FAO 2006) and lower in northern Europe.

 Population Trend: Decreasing